SNHU-CS/CS-330/module02/mod2_tutorials.md

     layout (location = 0) in vec3 aPos;

-For this simple example, the VBO only contains location data, but we will see in the next tutorial how we will also store other type of vertex data (e.g. vertex color) -- this is why OpenGL needs our guidance in order to separate the different types of vertex attributes that need to be fed to the vertex shader.
+For this simple example, the VBO only contains location data, but we will see in the next tutorial how we will also store other type of vertex data (e.g. vertex color).
+This is why OpenGL needs our guidance in order to separate the different types of vertex attributes that need to be fed to the vertex shader.

 ## Drawing with glDrawArrays